Automattic/blocks-everywhere/readme.txt

 Some settings are available through the settings object, which is filterable with `blocks_everywhere_editor_settings`.

-`allowUrlEmbed` - Enable or disable auto-embed for URLs `iso.allowEmbeds` - List of enabled embeds `iso.blocks.allowBlocks` - List of enabled blocks
+`allowUrlEmbed` - Enable or disable auto-embed for URLs `replaceParagraphCode` - Enable the custom paragraph that converts HTML and PHP code into a code block `pastePlainText` - Convert all pasted content to plain text `iso.allowEmbeds` - List of enabled embeds `iso.blocks.allowBlocks` - List of enabled blocks